 Degrees and Certifications:

-Bachelor of Science in Secondary English Education, University of New Orleans Master of Education in Curriculum and Instruction with a concentration in Gifted Education, University of New Orleans Post-Baccalaureate in English Literature, Minnesota State University Moorhead (in progress) Orange County Department of Education, Costa Mesa, California - Advanced Placement Summer Institute Greater New Orleans Writing Project Academically Gifted Certified
+Bachelor of Science in Secondary English Education, University of New Orleans Master of Education in Curriculum and Instruction and Gifted Education, University of New Orleans Post-Baccalaureate in English Literature, Minnesota State University Moorhead (in progress) Orange County Department of Education, Costa Mesa, California - Advanced Placement Summer Institute Greater New Orleans Writing Project Academically Gifted Certified

 Mr. J. Templet

 "I write entirely to find out what I'm thinking, what I'm looking at, what I see and what it means.
 What I want and what I fear." -Joan Didion

 "All I know about grammar is its infinte power.
 To shift the structure of a sentence alters the meaning of that sentence, as defintely and inflexibly as the position of a camera alters the meaning of the object being photographed." -Joan Didion

 Like you, Mr. Templet is a product of Chalmette High and the St. Bernard Parish School District (Class of 2006).
 His passion for literature and the English language began at a young age and in the very classrooms in which you now sit.
 Here at Chalmette, he became enthralled by the power that great literature and writing has to inform and connect people from all over the world.
 This infatuation with the written word lead him into an almost decade long career in journalism, where he witnessed just how substantial writing and reading are to our society.
 It is this discovery that influenced him to become an educator.
 He has personally witnessed how important skilled communication is, and he hopes to impart this to you so that you can succeed wherever your lives take you after leaving this classroom.
 If you can say what you mean and mean what you say, the world is your oyster!